projectara/greybus-spec/source/hardware_model.rst

   Interfaces*.

-  Each AP Interface shall provide a CPort whose user can be configured to communicate with the SVC over a :ref:`Greybus Connection
-  <glossary-connection>` implementing the :ref:`svc-protocol`.
+  Each AP Interface shall provide a CPort whose user can be configured to communicate with the SVC over a :term:`Greybus Connection` implementing the :ref:`svc-protocol`.

 - The Interface Blocks by which the AP Module connects to the Frame may differ from those by which other Modules attach to the Frame,